ugurakkurt/eventAnalyse/README.md

 Now run the the client side.
 Event logs from the JSON file will be automatically send to server and inserted to database using POST requests.
 JSON file can be updated to send more event definitions automatically.
-An example request can be defined as follows:
+An example POST request can be defined as follows:

 http://localhost:3232/event/?api_key=10&user_id=1&unix_timestamp=1485084687

-As a second option, event data can be sent via POST request manually using Postman application.
+As a second option, event data can be sent via POST request manually.
+Postman application can be used for sending POST requests.
 You can download Postman from the following link: https://www.getpostman.com/